 Our long-term goal is to figure out a way to reduce, and eventually eliminate, the use of chemical treatments in bee hives to control Varroa destructor mites.
 In the meantime, we are saddened when many beekeepers decide not to manage mite levels and their bee colonies die from effects of the mites and the bee-viruses the mites transfer from bee to bee.

-Other ways to manage mite levels involve using a combination of screened bottom boards, sticky boards and drone brood removal; these techniques are discussed in our Honey Bee Diseases and Pests Manual.
+Other ways to manage mite levels involve using a combination of screened bottom boards, sticky boards and drone brood removal; these techniques are discussed in the Honey Bee Health Coalition's Varroa Management Guide found on their website.
 Some beekeepers have success giving their colonies a 30-day brood break during the summer months and wintering nucleus colonies.
-Michael Palmer - https://www.youtube.com/watch?v=nznzpiWEI8A and Adrian Quiney - https://www.youtube.com/watch?v=MatoOA9TapA
+Two beekeepers that have success with this advanced beekeeping method are Michael Palmer and Adrian Quiney.

 We encourage beekeepers to use stocks of bees bred for resistance to mites: Hygienic, VSH (Varroa Sensitive Hygiene), and Russian stocks.
 However, in areas highly populated with bee colonies and beekeepers, even these stocks will become overrun with mites and viruses if left unchecked.
 Note: The University of Minnesota Bee Lab does not sell bees.
 We encourage you to use your local beekeeping organization, bee journals and internet sites that discuss beekeeping to locate different bee stocks.

-There are effective organic treatments to control mites: formic acid, oxalic acid, botanical oils of thymol formulations.
-These treatments are discussed in the Honey Bee Health Coalition's Varroa Management Guide, and we urge all beekeepers to follow the label on these products very carefully.
+There are effective naturally-derived treatments to control mites: formic acid (organic), oxalic acid (organic), botanical oils of thymol formulations.
+These treatments are discussed in the Honey Bee Health Coalition's Varroa Management Guide, and we urge all beekeepers to carefully follow the label on these products.

 In all management strategies, it is critical to monitor mite levels before and particularly after treatment.
-Sometimes the treatments are not effective (e.g., under certain weather conditions).
-Sometimes colonies become re-infested after an effective treatment because the bees enter and rob honey from colonies dying from mites in the area; these robbing bees pick up mites from the dying colonies and bring them back home – discouraging!
+Sometimes the treatments are not effective (e.g., under certain weather conditions, a large amount of sealed brood present).
+Sometimes colonies become re-infested after an effective treatment because bees enter and rob honey from colonies dying from mites in the area; these robbing bees pick up mites from the dying colonies and bring them back home – discouraging!